G-Research/astral/README.md

   127.0.0.1	oidc_provider
 ```

-Finally, if you restart the docker vault container, it will recreate
+Finally, if you restart the docker Vault container, it will recreate
 the provider settings, so you will need to clear the browser's
 "oidc_provider" cookie.
 Otherwise you will see this error: